 - Locks when nails are running low, which some users find annoying

 - No nail window

-- May leak air after a few months of use, requiring professional or at-home repair
+- May leak air after a few months of use resulting in professional or at-home repair

 - Too bulky to fit in tight spaces